falkr/ttm4115/pages/unit-modeling.md

 - Highlight portions of the text that you find relevant.
 - Lookup terms that you don't understand.

+:tip: When reading through, you will at some places meet a lot of details, where you may wonder if they are important or not.
+In other parts of the description you may see a need for more detailed explanations.
+This is part of the reason why we create the deployment diagram first.
+Think and decide for yourself which details are important at this stage.
+If you need to add information or make assumptions, feel free to do so.

 ### Step 2: Discuss the System

 Discuss the system together.
 Discuss how it works, how it is structured, what its goals are.

 ### Step 3: Individual Diagram Sketches